marklogic-community/smart-mastering-core/README.md

       mlRestApi "com.marklogic.community:smart-mastering-core:0.1.DEV"
     }

-This assumes that the version of the artifacts you published above is 0.1.DEV - if not, just change it to whatever the version was used for publishing the artifacts.
+This assumes that the version of the artifacts you published above is 0.1.DEV.
+You can find the version number by looking at the version property in gradle.properties in your cloned copy of smart-mastering-core.

 And that's it!
 Now, when you run mlDeploy, the modules in Smart Mastering will be automatically loaded into your modules database.
 To verify that the modules exist, you can either browse your modules database via qConsole, or you